mhoehle/hoehleatsu.github.io/_posts/2021-04-04-socialsamp.md

 <img src="{{ site.baseurl }}/figure/source/2021-04-04-socialsamp/plot_p_meetagain-1.png" style="display: block; margin: auto;" />

 Why are the curves not decreasing monotonically?[^3] This is due to the minimum size $m$ restriction on the group size.
 If $m=6$ and you have $n=12$ people then there are two groups.
 But if $n=17$ while $m$ is still 6, then we will still only have two groups as one would need 18 people for 3 groups.
-However, there are now 8 and 9 people in the two groups instead of 6 and 6 so the probability of reunion goes up with $n$ until you hit that $n=18$ at which point it jumps down again.
+However, there are now 8 and 9 people in the two groups instead of 6 and 6 so the probability of reunion increases.
+Altogether, the probability increases from 12 and 17 until it decreases again at $n=18$.
 Consequently, for $m=2$ the peaks would be at the even $n$ and the troughs would be the odd $n$.

 Given our $n=47$ and $m=4$ we also note the high probability of 22% for a reunion, which confirms our empirical experience.
 Thus there seems to be a need to impose some additional constraints on the grouping in order to optimize social diversity.
 For a translation of $m$ into the number of breakout rooms used in Zoom, see Appendix A.